juepi/PIO-ESP32-Template/README.md

 # Introduction
-A template for ESP32 programming using VSC + [PlatformIO](https://platformio.org/) supporting MQTT, OTA-flashing, Battery supply voltage readout and ESP Deep-Sleep.
+A template for ESP32 programming using VSC + [PlatformIO](https://platformio.org/) supporting MQTT, OTA-flashing, Battery supply voltage readout (possibly not yet working) and ESP Deep-Sleep.

 ## Local Requirements
 A (local) MQTT broker is mandatory for OTA-Flashing.
 With deactivated OTA-flashing, you might remove MQTT functionality.